JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 ## Run, Plotting, and Processing

 The next three fields are paths to your default run protocol file, processing file, and plotting file.
-A default run protocol is provided with the G4 software, but if you'd like to learn exactly what the run protocol does and how to create your own, please see the tutorial [Create a Run Protocol](experiment-conductor_run-protocol_tutorial.md).
+Several run protocols are provided with the G4 software, but if you'd like to learn exactly what the run protocol does and how to create your own, please see the tutorial [Create a Run Protocol](experiment-conductor_run-protocol_tutorial.md).

 Plotting and Processing refers to settings files dictating how you want your experimental data to be handled after the experiment.
 If you have not created these settings files, please see [Data Analysis](data-handling_analysis.md).